 - O1.1 All Australian residents and certain categories of visitors to Australia can claim Medicare benefits for services with participating optometrists.
 The Health Insurance Act contains legislation covering the major elements of the Medicare program. - O1.2 Responsibility for regulating the Medicare program lies with the Australian Government through the Department of Health and Ageing.
-The Health Insurance Commission (HIC) is responsible for consideration of applications for the acceptance of optometric undertakings and for the day to day operation of Medicare and the payment of benefits.
-Addresses of the Department and the HIC (Medicare offices) are located at the end of these Notes.
+Medicare Australia is responsible for consideration of applications for the acceptance of optometric undertakings and for the day to day operation of Medicare and the payment of benefits.
+Addresses of the Department and Medicare Australia (Medicare offices) are located at the end of these Notes.